durgadhatri/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_02_explore_azure_sspr.md

    ![](../Images/auth8.png)

-1. You can now complete your sign-in.
+1. You'r sign-in has been completed now.
 You should be on the Office 365 landing page.
 If you see that your sign-in time has expired, just reenter the password, SC900-Lab.

    ![](../Images/MS365.png)